dmh2000/telemetry/README.md

 ## New Design

-I decided to attempt to use a Cloud IOT service, partly due to better security and also becuase I wanted to learn about them
+I decided to attempt to use a Cloud IOT service, mostly due to better security  and scalability.
+I also becuase I wanted to learn about them
 I played around a bit with IOT services for AWS and Azure, and I found that for my purposes Azure was easier to get something working.
 This is not a comparison of the products and I'm not saying which one is better.
 I just found that I flailed a bit more with AWS and especially their tutorials.
 I'm probably just not that smart and got lucky with Azure.
+The Azure tutorials are excellent, don't make any assumptions and provide code that is useable as a baseline for my apps.
 Plus I have an MSDN subscription that gives me credits for using Azure and I would have to pay (a very small amount, a few cents) to do this on AWS.